MoTheMelon/CHEME1800-Problem-Sets/README.md

 ### Problem Set 2: Recursive Chemical Formula Parser
 - Develop a program to store and compute the molecular composition of chemical compound strings

+### Problem Set 3: Iterative Solution of a Species Concentration Balance
+- Implement matrix and vector building functions
+- Solve decay system of equaitons using Jacobi and Gauss_Siedel iteration methods